What is the California Mortgage Relief Program?

 The California Mortgage Relief Program uses federal Homeowner Assistance Funds to help homeowners get caught up on their housing payments.
 The program is absolutely free and the funds do not need to be repaid.

-The California Mortgage Relief Program will be provided to homeowners through CalHFA Homeowner Relief Corporation as part of the state’s Housing is Key initiative.
+The California Mortgage Relief Program is part of the state’s Housing is Key initiative.

-Californians at or below 100% of their county’s Area Median Income, who own a single-family home, condo or manufactured home (permanently affixed) and faced a pandemic-related financial hardship after Jan.
-21, 2020, and meet one of the following qualifications:
+Eligible applicants must be at or below 100% of their county’s Area Median Income, own a single-family home, condo or permanently affixed manufactured home and have faced a pandemic-related financial hardship after January 21, 2020, and also meet at least one of the following qualifications:

 Have no alternative mortgage workout options through your mortgage servicer.